getbigbytes/dashbytes/.github/CODE_OF_CONDUCT.md

-# Code of Conduct - Clairdash
+# Code of Conduct - Bigbytes

 ## Our Pledge